firrae/sveltekit-weather/README.md

 - Run NPM install to install dependencies.
 - Run `npm run dev` to start the application in development mode.

+### Playwright Tests

+- To run use `npm run playwright` or `npm run playwright-ui` if you would like the UI,
+- To see the generated report use `npm run playwright-report`,

 ### Resources Used

 - Node 22.11.0